emilholmegaard/owasp-scanner/README.md

 - **Single Responsibility**: Each rule is in its own class with focused logic
 - **Dependency Injection**: Rules are created through suppliers for loose coupling
 - **Singleton Pattern**: Factory is a singleton for centralized rule management

+### Scanner Configuration

+The scanner uses a `ScannerConfig` class to encapsulate performance tuning options:

+- **Parallel Processing**: Controls whether to use parallel processing for faster scanning
+- **Thread Count**: Configures the number of threads to use for parallel processing
+- **File Content Caching**: Controls whether to cache file content to reduce I/O operations
+- **Line Length Limiting**: Prevents excessive memory usage by truncating very long lines
+- **Early Termination**: Stops scanning a file once a threshold of violations is reached
+- **Maximum Violations Per File**: Controls how many violations to collect per file
+- **Maximum File Size**: Skips files larger than this threshold to avoid memory issues

 ## Performance Testing Framework